 Onto the next… and another instant dismissal!
 What was I doing wrong?
 Was it my notes saying that I’d be staying home?
-I wasn’t used to such rejection and my bubble burst (see what I did there? 😉 )
+I wasn’t used to such rejection and my bubble felt like it was starting to burst (pun intended).

-Third time lucky, a lady called Carla accepted my request!
+Third time lucky, a lady called Carla accepted my request.
 However, there was just one problem – we didn’t have any mutual connections and she had only completed 30-something sits!
-Whilst she had been DBS checked, fully qualified in first aid and a lot of experience of being a nanny, I still panicked.
-Yes, I am aware my baby (actually, 4 year old) would only be in adjacent room but I’ have and always will be THAT neurotic mother.
+Whilst she had been DBS checked, was fully qualified in first aid and had a lot of experience as a nanny, I still panicked.
+Yes, I am aware that my child would only be in adjacent room, but I have been and always will be THAT neurotic mother.

 So, in order to answer your questions now…